 “Shameful mistreatment,” shriek university professor Joyce Green and assistant professor Gina Starblanket in their joint dour missive posted at the Globe & Mail.

 Justin Trudeau, in allegedly pressuring a minister to favor a Liberal Party corporate crony in trouble with the law, is caught in an example of shameful mistreatment, if the allegations are true.
-The whole package of allegations is worthy of Trudeau’s impeachment two times over.
-Perhaps jail time.
+The whole package of allegations is worthy of Trudeau’s impeachment two times over, if true.
+Perhaps jail time, if true.
 But I’m also sure the “shameful mistreatment” of Jody Wilson-Raybould has utterly nothing to do with her being a woman.
-It would be shameful regardless of sex, race, religion, or political party.
+It would be shameful regardless of sex, or race, or religion, or indeed, political party.

 But feminists like the university professor and the assistant professor are jumping on this like it’s a war against women or in this case even worse — indigenous women.
 Which is why the feminist movement — and what they teach in universities — has become increasingly mockworthy.
 Feminists in the liberal media are almost uniformly complaining, for example, that Wilson-Raybould being accused by liberals of “not being a team player” is a dog whistle of some sort against women.
 (Oh dear did I say dog?
 That’s probably a dog whistle too.
 As is dear.)

 Liberal insiders who perhaps did not get the sunny-feminist-ways memo have suggested Ms. Wilson-Raybould is not a team player.
 Doubtless, many across the country are rolling their eyes, recognizing these stereotypical cheap shots against women who beg to differ.